brudfors/UniRes/README.md

 ## A simple example

-The `'nitorch`' package is required to fit the model; simply follow the quickstart guide on its GitHub page.
-Once the nitroch environment has been activated, simply do:
+The `nitorch` package is required to fit the model; simply follow the quickstart guide on its GitHub page.
+Once the `nitroch` environment has been activated, simply do:
 ```
-python fit image1.nii image2.nii image3.nii ... --vx 1.0
+(nitorch):/nires$ python fit image1.nii image2.nii image3.nii ... --vx 1.0
 ```
-The 1 mm isotropic images are written to the same folder as the input images, prefixed `'y'`.
+The 1 mm isotropic images are written to the same folder as the input images, prefixed `y`.

 ## Further customisation

 The algorithm estimates the necessary parameters from the input data, so it should, hopefully, work well out-the-box.
 However, a user might want to change some of the defaults, like slice-profile, slice-gap, or scale the regularisation a bit.
-Furthermore, instead of giving, e.g., nifti files via the command line tool (`'fit.py`') it might be more desirable to interact with the nires code directly (maybe as part of some pipeline), working with the image data as torch.tensor.
+Furthermore, instead of giving, e.g., nifti files via the command line tool (`fit.py`) it might be more desirable to interact with the nires code directly (maybe as part of some pipeline), working with the image data as `torch.tensor`.
 The following code snippet shows an example of how to do this:
 ```
 import nibabel as nib
 from nires import Model